 - Preheat oven to 425 degrees.

-- In a food processor, blend garlic, shallot, pistachios, mint and chickpeas until finely minced.
-Add chickpeas, olive oil, flour, spices and salt and blend until combined.
+- In a food processor, blend garlic, shallot, pistachios, herbs and chickpeas until finely minced.
+Add olive oil, flour, spices and salt and blend until combined.

 - Spray a baking sheet lightly with olive oil.
 Form golf ball sized balls with the falafel mix and place evenly on the baking sheet.
 Spray falafel evenly with olive oil.
 Bake 40-45 minutes, flipping halfway until lightly browned with a crispy exterior.